metehanberker1/pokedex-agent/README.md

 ### ETL Takes Too Long
 The comprehensive ETL process downloads data from 50+ PokéAPI endpoints.
 This is normal and only needs to be done once.

+### Test Failures
+If tests fail, ensure:
+- Virtual environment is activated
+- All dependencies are installed
+- You're running from the project root directory

 ## 📈 Performance

 - **Database Size**: ~200MB SQLite database (comprehensive data)